domnulvlad/TLBFISLib/README.md

 After completing the hardware setup detailed on the wiki, there are a few demo sketches you can access by navigating to `File -> Examples -> TLBFISLib` in the Arduino IDE.

+## Credits
+Thanks go out to these people for their tremendous help along this project's development:
+* [Tomáš Kováčik](https://github.com/tomaskovacik), for the inspiration and base code
+* [Stuart / PCBBC](https://rnse.pcbbc.co.uk/), for the proprietary character mapping

 ## Contact
 For any inquiries, you can contact me at [ne555timer@yahoo.com](mailto:ne555timer@yahoo.com) or [open an issue](https://github.com/domnulvlad/TLBFISLib/issues).